 Joliet is known as the City of Steel and Stone.
-Rich deposits of limestone led to a thriving quarrying industry, and in the years following the Civil War, a huge iron producing industry would, over 60 years, employ thousands at the Joliet Iron Works.
+Rich deposits of limestone led to a thriving quarry industry, and in the years following the Civil War, a huge iron producing industry would, over 60 years, employ thousands at the Joliet Iron Works.
 Following the dismantling of the Joliet Iron Works in the 1930s, the foundations of this once bustling factory were all but forgotten.
 However, in the 1990s the Forest Preserve preserved this important link to Joliet’s past.
-Follow a 1-mile walkway through the site on a self-guided tour through exhibits explaining the iron making process, and just as importantly, describing the men who worked there.
+Follow a 1-mile walkway through the site on a self-guided tour through exhibits explaining the iron-making process, and just as important, describing the men who worked there.

 Hours: Summer 8:00 a.m. – 8:00 p.m. or Winter 8:00 a.m. – 5:00 p.m.

 Take Me Out to the Ball Game!
 Buy me some peanuts and ‘you know the rest.
-Bring the entire family to beautiful Silver Cross Field, home of Joliet’s professional semi-pro baseball team.
+Bring the entire family to beautiful Duly Health and Care Field, home of Joliet’s professional semi-pro baseball team.
 Plenty of food booths, lots of action on the field, and great views from stadium seats or lawn seats all add up to a great place to enjoy America’s favorite past time!

 Visit the Rialto website for more information on upcoming shows.